pushpitkamboj/pollution-map/README.md

 ---
 #Live link
 http://13.60.27.96
-you can access it from above ip address
+you can access the map from it

 # Pollution Map